Interacting with the Message Bus¶

 Binary Messages

-Since any messages get sent as binary messages (in fact, the JSONCodec
+Since any messages get sent as binary messages (in fact, the json()

-does nothing else than convert the JSON message to a Uint8Array
+function does nothing else than convert the JSON message from a Uint8Array

 Validating the message structure¶